sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 "I didst not come hereth to argue," was the man's response, and you cringe at the abysmal attempt at Olde English.

 "Uh huh."
 You sigh, the sound also bitcrushed.
 This was *weird*.
 "I did not come here in the first place.
+You kidnapped *me*, I assume.
 I don't even know what I did to you."

-"You knoweth full well, what led you here," the blue man said curtly, "or hast thou insanity taken your memory as welleth, over these monthseth?"
+"You knoweth full well, what led you here," the blue man said curtly, "or hast thou insanity taken your memorye as welleth, over these monthse?"

 "Buddy, you're killing me with your speech," you huff, which causes you to swing lightly from the chains.
 You hear a quiet jingling from somewhere above your head.
 You were wearing a hat of some kind, weren't you?
 "I'm *sure* some time has passed between me waking up here and you coming by, but it *must* have been a day at most, not... months?
 Are you sure you're not mistaking me for someone else?"